Krafalski/hfb/README.md

 - `git push origin dev`

 ###### Browser- github:
-- Since we were on dev and fixed dev, the changes should have automatically been sent to github
+- Since we were on the branch `dev` and fixed `dev`, the changes should have automatically been sent to github
-- Check the index.html file on github to see that our fix went through
+- Check the `index.html` file on github to see that our fix went through

 ### Finishing and Merging Your Color Updates